corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 ```

-Where:

 * `CONFIG_FILE` is the configuration file to obfuscate.
 - `--config-obfuscation-passphrase[=<cliPassphrase>]` The passphrase used in the key derivation function when generating an AES key.
 Leave blank to provide input interactively.
 - `--config-obfuscation-seed[=<cliSeed>]` The seed used in the key derivation function to create a salt.
 Leave blank to provide input interactively.
 * `-w=[<writeToFile>]` is a flag to indicate that the tool should write the obfuscated output to
 disk, using the same file name as the input (if left blank and provided at the end of the command line),
 or the provided file name.
 * `-i` is a flag, which if set, says to provide input to obfuscated fields interactively.
 * `-h`, `--help` is a flag used to show this help message and exit.
 * `-V`, `--version` is a flag used to print version information and exit.

 >
-> The following options provide backwards compatibility, but should not be used in cases where backwards compatibility is not required.
+> The following options provide backwards compatibility, but should not be used in cases where backwards compatibility is not required.>
->
 > >
-> >
-> > *
-> >
-> > `HARDWARE_ADDRESS` is the primary hardware address of the machine on
-> > which the configuration file resides.
+> > * `HARDWARE_ADDRESS` is the primary hardware address of the machine onwhich the configuration file resides.
 By default, the MAC address of the
 > > running machine will be used.
 Supplying `DEFAULT` will explicitly
 > > use the default value.
-> >
+>
-> >
+>

 Note that, by default, the tool only prints out the transformed configuration to the terminal for
 verification.
 To persist the changes, we need to use the `-w` flag, which ensures that the obfuscated
 content gets written back into the provided configuration file.

 The `-w` flag also takes an *optional* file name for cases where we want to write the result back to
 a different file.
 If the optional file name is not provided, the flag needs to be provided at the end
 of the command:

 ```bash
 # Explicit output file provided